h-jimenez/study-projects/README.md

 ## Personnal project :
 ### Microtone - _Microtonal MIDI tuner_
 ![MicrotoneReaper](Resources/MicrotoneReaper.png)
 Microtone's goal is to open microtonality to anyone who wants to explore new sounds with a simple tool.
-You can play with it using a regular MIDI piano and your favorite synth VST.
+You can play with it using a regular MIDI piano and your favorite synth VST supporting pitchbends.

 Achieve new harmonies, use uncommon scales and try bringing microtonality in your music.

 ***- Features :***
 - Select a microtonal scale and a root key.
-Microtone remaps inputs with according pitch starting from the root key note using pitchwheel messages through MPE.
+Microtone remaps inputs with according pitch starting from the root key note using pitchwheel messages.
 - Scale circle showing the repartition of notes along the scale.
 - Real-time visualization of notes played (key and cents variations).